 When Stanley came to see us at Leigh Brain & Spine, he had neck pain, headaches, and behavior problems.
 He was struggling at school, at home, and with peers.
 That is putting it mildly, he was struggling everywhere.
 His behaviors were impulsive and getting him into trouble.
 At home, the morning and afternoon routines were filled with Stanley’s inability to get himself organized and complete his tasks without constant redirection.
 Inevitably, they would end in meltdowns.
 His parents were stressed out and argued about how to deal with it.
 Friendships were almost non-existent because he would not be aware of other people’s feelings so he would irritate others.
-They would end up letting him sit on his phone constantly because they didn’t know what else to do.
+They would let him sit on his phone constantly because they didn’t know what else to do.
+Learn how ADHD and Anxiety Behavior Problems Made Worse by Electronic Use.

 Science Shows ADHD is Made Worse by Screen Time.